|

 therapist acts as a translator, but never as a referee.
 It helps to start by

-exploring the strengths of each relationship, and what makes for positive
+exploring the strengths of the relationship, and what makes for positive

 mutual experiences.